danmiltenberger/danmiltenberger.github.io/index.md

 I have experience with **research**, **programming**, and working along assembly lines and regulated industries.
 Please check out some of my **projects** or my **blog**, where I write about stuff I wish I knew a couple years ago.

 I love to learn!
 I taught myself (well, youtube taught me) how to program and I was able to put this site together!
 If a page doesn't load right, well, it's part of the learning experience.

+TODO
+- [] add warehouse analysis project page
+- [] add page talking about research
+- [] add page talking about the draw bot program
+- [] add more pictures and stuff
+- [] connect this to obsidian and start publishing straight from my desktop
+- [] start blogging regularly